ianlucas/cs2-inventory-simulator-plugin/README.md

 #### `!spray` Command

-* Sprays the player in the nearest wall if possible.
+* Sprays player's graffiti in the nearest wall if possible.
 Player can bind it using to `T` key using `bind t css_spray`.

 ## See also